Beyoncé's Special Documentary Shows Rare Footage Of Twins

-Beyoncé's The Gift truly keeps on giving.
-The album, which was made for the live-action Lion King starring Beyoncé as Nala, got the documentary treatment courtesy of US television network ABC on Monday night, and not only did the singer use it as an opportunity to show off the process behind making the album and her talent, she also treated us to a rare look at her family, featuring Blue Ivy and twins Sir and Rumi Carter on a trip to Africa.
+Beyoncé's The Gift is truly The Gift That Keeps On Giving.
+The album, which was made for the live action Lion King starring Beyoncé as Nala, got the documentary treatment courtesy of ABC on Monday night, and not only did the singer use it as an opportunity to show off the process behind making the album and her talent, she also treated us to a rare look at her family, featuring Blue Ivy and twins Sir and Rumi Carter on a trip to Africa.

 Advertisement